microsoft/DeepSpeedExamples/autotuning/hf/README.md

 Each model folder has a `test_tune.sh` script:

-- `./test_tune.sh tune` tunes the model training and and then runs it using the selected tuned DeepSpeed configuration.
+- `./test_tune.sh tune` tunes the model training and then runs it using the selected tuned DeepSpeed configuration.
 - `./test_tune.sh 0` runs the model using HF without DeepSpeed.
 - `./test_tune.sh z0` runs the model using HF + DS with ZeRO optimization disabled.
 - `./test_tune.sh z1` runs the model using HF + DS with ZeRO optimization stage 1.